uikit/uikit-site/docs/pages/less.md

 ## How to structure your theme

 In the examples above, we have added all custom rules directly to `/custom/my-theme.less`.
 When you change a few variables but are happy with the rest, this is perfectly fine.
-However, for larger customizations, we recommend to only use this file as an entry point for the Less compiler.
-You should better sort all rules into a single file per component inside of a subfolder.
+However, for larger customizations, we recommend only using this file as an entry point for the Less compiler.
+You should sort all rules into a single file per component inside of a subfolder.
 This is the same structure that you can find in the default theme `/src/less/uikit.theme.less`.

 **Note** The example assumes you are building a theme in the `/custom` directory of the full UIkit project.
 You can adapt these paths if you have set up your own build process.